Data Protection & Privacy

 Overview

-China Data Security Law (DSL) is a national regulation that establishes requirements for data security governance, data classification, and protection of important data across organizations operating in China.
+China Data Security Law (DSL) is a national regulation that establishes requirements for data security management, cybersecurity risk mitigation, and data protection within China.
+Its primary goal is to safeguard important data, protect personal information, and ensure the lawful, orderly use and cross-border transfer of data by organizations operating in or interacting with China.

 Why it Matters